Streaming Naija: Squid Game Season 2 Review: The Harsh Reality Nigerians See Under Tinubu’s Economy

 Who Is the Villain in Squid Game Season 2?

-The returning villain is none other than The Front Man, Hwang In-ho (played by Lee Byung-hun).
-As the man behind the deadly games, he’s back with a new twist—disguised as a player.
+The returning villain is none other than the Front Man, Hwang In-ho (played by Lee Byung-hun).
+As the man behind the deadly games, or rather, the one fronting for the organizers, he’s back with a new twist—disguised as a player.
 His mission?
-To contend with Seong Gi-hun (Lee Jung-jae), who reluctantly reenters the game with hopes of shutting it down once and for all.

 This season continues to explore the high stakes tied to money and survival, with the ultimate prize being 45.6 billion South Korean won—equivalent to over $31 million USD.
-But to win, one contestant must outlast and outwit 455 others in a series of brutal, life-threatening games.
+But to win, one contestant must outlast and outwit 455 others in a series of brutal, and life-threatening games.

 What’s New in Squid Game Season 2?